Milestone-Proposal:Parametron, 1954

 Navigating intellectual property rights and fostering collaboration with international researchers were political challenges.
 The exchange of knowledge and technology between countries was often hindered by political considerations and restrictions.
 Establishing frameworks for collaboration and ensuring the protection of intellectual property were critical for advancing Parametron research.

 Because the significance of parametron was so clear to the early adopters, they began helping Goto patent the inventions.
-To proceed with international patenting, an outside NPO called Parametron Research Laboratory (tentative English translation) was formed in Mar 8, 1957 [REF.
-Takahashi, 電子計算機の誕生、中央公論社, 1972. p.78] and the intellectual property matters were handled by this entity after that, freeing Goto, Takahashi and others at the University so that they could focus on technical inventions at hand.
+To proceed with international patenting, an outside NPO called Parametron Research Laboratory (tentative English translation) was formed in Mar 8, 1957 (The birth of a computer, 1971 [13]) and the intellectual property matters were handled by this entity after that, freeing Goto, Takahasi and others at the University so that they could focus on technical inventions at hand.

-US patent for Goto's parametron was granted (initially it was turned down with a comment, "it does not operate".
-[REF.
-Takahashi ibid, p.82]).
-A US company, NCR licensed the patent eventually but did not produce anything after about a year and its interest seemed to have disappeared.
-It was too late, in a sense, since the transistors became more robust and parametron's advantage was disappearing very fast.
+Two US patents for Goto's parametron were granted.: US Patent 2,948,818 [P1] and [P2] US Patent 2.948,819.
+They were initially turned down with a comment, "it does not operate". ([13] p.82]).
+A US company, NCR licensed the patents eventually but did not produce anything after about a year and its interest seemed to have disappeared.
+It was too late, in a sense, since the transistors became more robust, and parametron's advantage was disappearing very fast.

 Geographic Obstacles